14. Interface and Application¶

 I have already had previous experience using the esp32 web servers since I had used one for a porject in school a few months prior.
 Heres a link to that experiance.
 Because of that, I was able to make an interface quickly for controlling a servo.
 I used my output board to test out my interface.
 I wanted to try out processing origanlly to try and learn something new but when I tried to download it this popped up:

 Because of that I decided to make another web server on httml using the esp32c3 on my output board.
-Heres what the board looked like for refrence:
+Heres what the block diagram looked like:

 Heres what the interface looks like: